-People come to RotoQL for the Optimizer, but the tools are much more than that.
+People come to RotoQL for the optimizer, but the tools are much more than that.
 In addition to their flagship optimizer, they also provide:

 RotoQL also publishes RotoQL University, a collection of five free courses that can help take you from a DFS notice to a legitimate competitor.
 There are video lessons that introduce you to daily fantasy sports, provide basic strategy advice, and discuss sport-specific DFS strategies.

-This best part of RotoQL is the logical organization of its lineup optimization suite.
+My favorite part of RotoQL is the logical organization of its lineup optimization suite.
 You can accomplish a lot without having to navigate through pages and pages of information.

 The abundance of data in RotoQL is an all or nothing approach.
 It can take a while to become effective as you get a lay of the land, and there are no shortcuts.

 That's fine.
 It just means it could take a bit longer to become proficient using their tools.